PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 An important consideration in the complexity discussion is that attention is highly parallel, so wall-clock time and raw FLOP counts are entirely different things.
-Memory hierarchies, SIMD, inter-GPU communication, compiler optimizations, quantization, etc. further complicate the picture, and algorithms that account for hardware realities (like Flash Attention) are a possible subject for a future article.
+Memory hierarchies, SIMD, inter-GPU communication, compiler optimizations, quantization, etc. further complicate the picture.
+While real kernels must contend with these realities that we largely ignore for the moment, the conceptual foundation provided here provides a basis for understanding those algorithms.
+As an analogy, CS curricula typically introduce binary trees before memory hierarchy-aware variants like B+ trees.

-One interesting frame in a world of increasing compute is: what is the complexity of an algorithm in the limit of infinite parallel compute?
+Another interesting frame in a world of increasing compute is: what is the complexity of an algorithm in the limit of infinite parallel compute?
 For a fascinating deep dive, see ["Attention is Logarithmic (Actually)"](https://supaiku.com/attention-is-logarithmic).

 Finally, as a personal aside, a pet peeve of mine is when the complexity of attention is written as